5.22 Influential observations

 • High leverage, Close to the line fit without the point, Not influential: In the bottom left panel, despite the solid point having high leverage, it is not influential since it is not far from the dashed regression line.
 With or without this point, the regression line remains about the same.

 • High leverage, Far from the line fit without the point, Influential: In the bottom right panel, the solid point is both high leverage and far from the line fit without it, resulting in high influence.
-This point pulls the regression line quite a bit towards itself – when it is included, the slope increases noticeably.
+This point pulls the regression line quite a bit toward itself – when it is included, the slope increases noticeably.

-5.21.1 Impact of influential observations
+5.22.1 Impact of influential observations

-Influential observations pull the regression fit towards themselves.
+Influential observations pull the regression fit toward themselves.
 The results (predictions, parameter estimates, CIs, p-values) can be quite different with and without these cases included in the analysis.
 While influential observations do not necessarily violate any regression assumptions, they can cast doubt on the conclusions drawn from your sample.
 If a regression model is being used to inform real-life decisions, one would hope those decisions are not overly influenced by just one or a few observations.

-5.21.2 Diagnosis of influential observations
+5.22.2 Diagnosis of influential observations

-If there is just one predictor, you could look at a scatterplot of \(Y\) vs. \(X\), as in Figure 5.46.
+If there is just one predictor, you could look at a scatterplot of \(Y\) vs. \(X\), as in Figure 5.47.
 With multiple predictors, however, this will not work.
 Regarding leverage, with multiple predictors an observation can be typical for individual predictors yet be highly unusual jointly.
 What makes a point high leverage is how unusual it is when considering all the predictors together.
 Suppose, for example, you have a model that includes the predictors height and sex.
 An individual may have a height that is not extreme when just looking at height, but given sex it might be extreme (e.g., males are taller than females on average, so a very tall female or a very short male may be an unusual case).
 Fortunately, there are diagnostics that assess leverage and influence no matter how many predictors are in the model.

 • The hat value measures how far an observation’s predictors, taken together, are from those of other observations.
 Observations with large hat values have high leverage and are potentially (but not necessarily) influential.
-There is no objective cutoff above which a hat value is considered “large.”
+There is no objective cutoff above which a hat value is considered “large”.
 Instead, look for observations with hat values that are much larger than those of the other observations.

 • Cook’s distance measures, for each observation, the difference in all the regression coefficient estimates taken together when fitting the model with and without that observation (Cook, R. D. 1977), providing a measure of global influence.
-There is no objective cutoff value above which a Cook’s distance is considered “large.”
+There is no objective cutoff value above which a Cook’s distance is considered “large”.
 Instead, look for observations with Cook’s distances that are much larger than those of the other observations.

 • Standardized DFBetas measure, for each observation, the standardized difference in individual regression coefficient estimates when fitting the model with and without that observation, providing a measure of influence on each coefficient.
-When we discuss sensitivity analyses in Section 5.24, we will see what happens to the model fit when we remove a group of observations, but DFBetas can tell us what happens when we remove each observation one-at-a-time.
+When we discuss sensitivity analyses in Section 5.25, we will see what happens to the model fit when we remove a group of observations, but DFBetas can tell us what happens when we remove each observation one-at-a-time.
 Standardized DFBetas can be compared to a cutoff value, with 0.2 suggested as a reasonable cutoff (Harrell 2015, p504).

 Example 5.1 (continued): Look for influential observations in the model with the transformed outcome.
 First, look at the Studentized residuals and hat values to see if any observations are both outliers and high leverage (as these are the most potentially influential).
 Then look at the Cook’s distance and DFBetas to assess actual influence.

-Use car::influenceIndexPlot() (Fox, Weisberg, and Price 2023; Fox and Weisberg 2019) to visualize these statistics, as show in Figures 5.47 and 5.48
+Use car::influenceIndexPlot() (Fox, Weisberg, and Price 2023; Fox and Weisberg 2019) to visualize the Studentized residuals, hat values, and Cook’s distance, as shown in Figures 5.48, 5.49, and 5.50, respectively.

-vars = c("Studentized", "hat"),
+car::influenceIndexPlot(fit.ex5.1.trans, vars = "Studentized",

 car::influenceIndexPlot(fit.ex5.1.trans, vars = "Cook",